Baukebrenninkmeijer/sqlalchemy-introduction/presentation.md

 # Outline

 1. Introduction
+2. Key Differences
-2. Database support
+3. Database support
-3. What is an ORM
+4. What is an ORM
+5. Different APIs
-4. Examples
+6. Examples
-5. conclusion
+7. conclusion

 ---